comit-network/comit.network/blog/2021-05-19-monero-transaction.md

 Needless to say, we would be very happy to amend this post based on feedback from others who may know more about Monero than we do!
 As always, thank you for reading.

-[^0-amount]: By 0 amount we are not referring to an output with a 0 in its `amount` field (which is mandatory), but rather one with a `y * G + 0 * H` Pedersen commitment.
+[^1]: By 0 amount we are not referring to an output with a 0 in its `amount` field (which is mandatory), but rather one with a `y * G + 0 * H` Pedersen commitment.
-[^address]: Here address just means public key.
+[^2]: Here address just means public key.
-[^spend-view]: Monero wallets consist of two key-pairs, each fulfilling a different function.
+[^3]: Monero wallets consist of two key-pairs, each fulfilling a different function.
 The spend key pair is unsurprisingly used to spend coins; the view key pair is utilised to check if money has arrived at related one-time addresses and can also be used to unblind output amounts.
-[^modulo]: Followed by the reduction of the integer modulo the order of the prime-order subgroup of the edwards25519 elliptic curve.
+[^4]: Followed by the reduction of the integer modulo the order of the prime-order subgroup of the edwards25519 elliptic curve.
-[^H]: This alternate generator is a public parameter of Monero's.
+[^5]: This alternate generator is a public parameter of Monero's.
 It was generated in a particular way, ensuring that `y` is unknown for `H = y * G`.
-[^negative-amount]: A negative amount in modulo arithmetic is equivalent to a very, very large amount.
+[^6]: A negative amount in modulo arithmetic is equivalent to a very, very large amount.